 Rainbow Trout are distinguished by a pronounced reddish stripe along the lateral line, from the mouth to the tail and is more pronounced in breeding males.
 Rainbow trout spawn in fresh water and will travel up and down river following the spawning Salmon.
 Rainbow Trout average between 1 to 5lbs.

 Arctic Grayling are freshwater fish.
 They live in large cold water lakes and rivers.
 They are characterized by the large colorful dorsal fin, which is used to attract a mate and beautiful coloring.
 The average weight of the Arctic Grayling is between 2 to 5 lbs.
 The average lifespan of a graying is 32 years, allowing them to spawn several times during their life.

-Pink salmon, also known as humpback salmon, are a silver color when they live in the ocean.
+Pink Salmon, also known as Humpies, are a silver color when they live in the ocean.
 Upon returning to fresh water, the belly of the fish turns a yellow-grey color and their back turns light grey.
 They are characterized by black gums and and large irregular spots on the back and tail.
 During the spawning period the male fish develops a large hump back.
 Pink salmon have an average weight of 4.8 lbs.

 The Chum Salmon, known as dog salmon, readily take flies as well as spinners making them ideal for all types of fishermen.
 In the ocean, Chum have a silvery blue-green color, light colored belly, and indefinite spotting of a darker shade.
 In fresh water, their belly color darkens and their body turns to dark olive green.
 When spawning, purple streaks develop on their belly and get progressively darker towards their tail.
 Chum Salmon weigh 9.7 to 22 lbs on average.